mheap/github-default-branch/README.md

 # Rename dev to develop
 github-default-branch --pat <token> --repo user/repo --old dev --new develop

+# Rename all repos owned by an org
+github-default-branch --pat <token> --org my-org-name

+# Rename all repos owned by a user
+github-default-branch --pat <token> --user my-user
 ```

 Run with the `--verbose` flag to see debug information